Bruce Springsteen and E Street Band to tour in US, Europe

-NEW YORK — The Boss is hitting the road again, and the band is coming with him.
+NEW YORK — The Boss is hitting the road again, and the E Street Band band is coming with him.

 “After six years, I’m looking forward to seeing our great and loyal fans next year,” Springsteen said in a statement.

-The European concerts will begin April 28th in Barcelona.
-Other stops in Europe will include Dublin, Paris, Rome, Amsterdam and Copenhagen.
-The tour plans several shows in Britain, but exact cities weren’t announced.
+The European concerts will begin April 28th in Barcelona, the announcement said.
+Other stops in Europe will include Dublin, Paris, Rome, Amsterdam, Copenhagen with the last European show announced so far happening July 25 in Monza, Italy.
+Concerts in Britain and Belgium will also be announced later.

-No details on which U.S. cities the tour will travel to were announced, but North American dates will be split into two segments.
-The second leg of that tour will begin in August.
+The North American dates will be split into two segments, with a second leg beginning in August.

 The group’s last release was the 2020 album “Letter to You.”